We're looking for great people to join our great team!

 Shop assistants take orders from customers in store and over the phone, so along side their friendly & professional manner they must also know our menu, procedures and be able to think on their feet.
 They are expected to be trained to undertake all kitchen assistant tasks too.

 Kitchen assistants work behind the wall, so to speak.
-Essentially keeping the machine going - wether it is preparing sides for cooking, fethching toppings & bases for our chefs, washing dishes, cleaning food preparation areas or managing our ovens & dispatching drivers.
+Essentially keeping the machine going - wether it is preparing sides for cooking, fetching toppings & bases for our chefs, washing dishes, cleaning food preparation areas or managing our ovens & dispatching drivers.

 The role of Kitchen assistant is the starting point for new team members, call it the foundation position.